adamlglover/Scorpion/src/README.md

 # SRC
-This dierctoty is simply for holding all the neccicary src code for all distributions
+This dierctory is simply for holding all the neccicary src code for all distributions